rajeshkoppisetti-dev/cybersecurity-journey/tryhackme/linux-fundamentals.md

 ## What I Did
 - Navigated folders
 - Viewed files
-- we can see hidden files also by using ls -a

 ## What I Learned
 Linux basics are important for cybersecurity.
 Linux basics commands
+We can see hidden files also by using ls -a